 Then fold your ear in half and press at the bottom to create a little fold.
 Use this fold as a marking to fold both sides towards the middle.
 Set your sewing machine to a longer stitch and baste the ear at the bottom.

 Place your ears on the horse head matching the sides of the head.
 Make sure the left and right ear are in the right place!

 Turn the ears downwards and baste them onto the head.

 Determine how long you want your mane to be, and fold your yarn up and down along that length until you like the thickness of it.
 Carefully bast the mane in the center between the ears.

-Continue and finish your hottie following the general instructions from your original Wild Things Hottie Cover pattern.
+Continue and finish your hottie following the general instructions from your original Animal Hottie Cover pattern.